astronomer/devrel-public-workshops-archive/README.md

 Airflow 3 has a modern, React-based UI that is often the first stop to monitor what's going on in your pipelines.
 Once you have started Airflow, explore the new UI to develop your workflow.
 For more background on the Airflow UI, see [An Introduction to the Airflow UI](https://www.astronomer.io/docs/learn/airflow-ui).

 1. Review the new Home page.
 There won't be much here to start, but you'll change that momentarily!
 2. Explore the Dags and Assets tabs.
-See if you can get an understanding of the relationship between the DAGs in the environment so far.
-What dependencies currently exist?
+See if you can get an understanding of the relationship between the Dags in the environment so far.
+What dependencies do currently exist?
 3. Switch between light mode and dark mode 😎
 4. Try a different language from the User menu.

 ## Exercise 2: Run the RAG pipeline

 In the previous exercise, you explored the UI and saw that in your current Airflow environment, you have two Dags (`fetch_data`, and `query_data`).
-Conceptually, each Dag is a data pipeline: `fetch_data` is gathers data from a couple of text files in your include directory, creates a Weaviate collection to store them, creates vector embeddings, and loads them to the vector db. `query_data` searches the vector db for a book based on the input you provide.
+Conceptually, each Dag is a data pipeline: `fetch_data` gathers data from a couple of text files in your include directory, creates a Weaviate collection to store them, creates vector embeddings, and loads them to the vector db. `query_data` searches the vector db for a book based on the input you provide.

-1. From the Dags page, unpause both Dags. `fetch_data` should run automatically, `query_data` should be triggered afterwards.
+1. From the Dags page, unpause both Dags. `fetch_data` should run automatically, `query_data` should be automatically triggered afterwards.
 2. Review the `fetch_data` Dag in more detail by looking at the grid and graph views.
 See if you can get an understanding of what the tasks in this Dag are doing.
-It can be helpful to look at the code for the Dag, which is shown in the UI (though you can't update the code here)!
+It can be helpful to look at the code for the Dag, which is shown in the UI by selecting the Code tab in the right half of the screen (though you can't update the code here)!
 3. Now look at the `query_data` Dag in more detail.
 When it was triggered automatically, it ran with the default input, which is "A philosophical book".
 Trigger the Dag manually, and input a different genre of book into the `query_str` parameter.
 4. Once the Dag has completed, check the task logs for the `search_vector_db_for_a_book` task to see what book was recommended.